ManindraDeMel/My-CPU/report.md

 # Custom CPU Design Report with Extended ISA

 In this report, we will discuss the design, implementation, and analysis of a custom CPU built using a circuit design program.
 The custom CPU meets the assignment specifications by providing a unique architecture tailored to optimize performance and efficiency.
-This custom CPU extends the base ISA with additional ALU operations, logical shifts, and support for both ALU and Memory immediates, while maintaining backward compatibility with the base ISA.
+This custom CPU extends the base ISA with additional ALU operations, logical shifts, and support for both ALU, I-Mode Memory Instructions and PC relative jumps, while maintaining backward compatibility with the base ISA.

 ### General benefits